VicenteQuesadaDeb/Portfolio/README.md

 First of all, when we inicializate the project (yarn && yarn start) we can see the App.js file with the React logo spinning and a link to the reactjs.org site.
 That's fine to get started learning how React works and some basics (and advanced) resources to build ReactJS applications.
 We are going to get rid of it, since we know what we want to do, a great, nice looking, proffesional and stylish portfolio.
+To begin, we modify App.js, but it will be changed later on.

 We are going to get rid of the React logo and the link so we can have a blanck App.js file to modify.
 I will leave the styles by default at the beginning, because we are structuring our project first.